 Stomach, Liver and Heart Protection

-Betaine helps to protect the liver and also reduces the level of homocysteine in the body, a harmful substance that contributes to stroke and heart disease.
-Another benefit of betaine is that it increases the levels of stomach acids people with deficient stomach acid production need.
+Betaine helps to protect the liver and also reduces the level of homocysteine in the body- a harmful substance that contributes to stroke and heart disease.
+Another benefit of betaine is that it increases the levels of stomach acids in people with deficient stomach acid production.

 Blood Cleansing Function of Beets

-- Beets are good source of phytonutrients called betaines, which provides strong antioxidant, anti-inflammatory and detoxification support
+As I said before, beets are a good source of the phytonutrient betaine, which provides strong antioxidant, anti-inflammatory and detoxification support.

 There are many other health benefits of eating borscht depending on the ingredients you choose, and it truly is a universal superfood!

 The health benefits that you derive from eating borscht greatly depend on the type of recipe you use.

 For instance, when making Polish white borscht; the ingredients used include sour cream, eggs and bacon broth which will be far less healthy when compared with borscht which was prepared with vegetables and beets.

 By simply skipping the sour cream, you will create healthier borscht!